 - Arrange to prepare and file income tax returns.

-Contact an accountant to discuss the tax liabilities of the deceased and your responsibilities as estate trustee.
+Contact an accountant to discuss the tax liabilities of the deceased.
 The accountant can file the returns.

 - List the names and addresses of all those who must be legally notified.
 Depending on the circumstances, these people may include beneficiaries under the will or potential heirs where there is no will, current or previous spouses, all children, other next-of-kin, and anyone else who might make a claim on the estate or who might dispute the will.